petergombos/cantrip/README.md

 $ curl "http://cantrip.kriek.io/randomID/"
 ```

 And sure enough, it returns an empty object.
 Of course we could have initialized it with any JSON data.
-In that case, this request would return the whole JSON object.
+In that case, this request would have returned the whole JSON object.
 ```json
 {}
 ```